 Nothing in this policy shall control any conflicting provisions in an agreement executed by the University with an outside agency.
 Outside sponsorship, particularly by federal agencies, usually involves agreement on patent matters, and principal investigators shall ensure that they and any fellow investigators understand any such agreement.
-The Office of Sponsored Programs and Research shall try to obtain terms as favorable as possible for University personnel and shall ensure that the inventor understands the final agreement.
+Sponsored Awards Management shall try to obtain terms as favorable as possible for University personnel and shall ensure that the inventor understands the final agreement.

-Copyrights.
+Copyrights